-Over the past few years, few credit cards have caught our attention more than the Hilton Honors American Express Aspire Card.
-And yes, that's even true if you aren't a Hilton hotel fanatic.
+Between the big box chains and smaller companies, there are dozens of hotel credit cards to pick from.
+But few, if any, stand out more than the Hilton Honors American Express Aspire Card.
+And that's even true if you aren't a Hilton fanatic.

-While the card's annual fee of $550 may intimidate some, it offers some incomparable benefits that far, far outweigh that fee.
-That's why we always encourage readers to do the math when it comes to annual fees, rather than simply rule out big-fee cards.
+While its annual fee of $550 might understandably intimidate some travelers, that comes with some incomparable benefits that can far outweigh that fee – even after a recent increase.
+That's why we always encourage readers to do the math when it comes to annual fees rather than simply rule out big-fee cards.
 Travel enough and use the benefits wisely, and they can end up saving you a ton of money in the long run.

-That's definitely the case with the Hilton Honors Aspire card: From instant top-tier status to money-saving credits that easily outweigh the annual fee, few credit cards give you so much upfront value.
+That's definitely the case with the Hilton Honors Aspire card.
+From instant top-tier status with Hilton to a free annual night certificate right off the bat to a slew of different money-saving credits, few credit cards give you so much upfront value.

 Let's break down all its lucrative benefits and why it should be on your radar.